 What else will my puppy have at pick up?

 - Litter trained (most of the time).
 At 8 weeks, they are going in the litter box 95% of the time.

 - Clicker started

-- AKC registration (limited) that includes 30 days of pet insurance
+- AKC registration (limited) that includes 30 days of pet insurance.
+Completed for you online.

 - If desired, kennel cough vaccine